Ghana

 The D.C. district court judge further found that the Trump administration transported people to Ghana “with no notice or opportunity to challenge that removal, under what appears to be a hasty and unwritten agreement with Ghana, which has indicated its intention to return Plaintiffs to their home countries where Defendants agree they will almost certainly be persecuted.”

 Various groups have also challenged the transfers to Ghana in international fora and in Ghanaian court.
 Lawyers in Ghana brought a suit challenging detention conditions in the military camp and sought to prevent deportations.
-Civil society pushed the UN Office of the High Commissioner for Human Rights (OHCHR) to send a complaint to Ghana’s government urging a halt to removals of individuals to places “where there are substantial grounds for believing that they would be in danger of being subjected to torture.”
+U.S. lawyers sent a complaint to the UN’s Committee Against Torture regarding Ghana’s removals of individuals to places “where there are substantial grounds for believing that they would be in danger of being subjected to torture.”
 The Ghanaian organization Democracy Hub has filed a lawsuit in Ghana’s Supreme Court claiming accepting transfers violates the Ghanaian Constitution, Ghana’s non-refoulement obligations under international law, and the letter and spirit of the Economic Community of West African States (ECOWAS) protocol.
 In October 2025, Democracy Hub also filed an information request asking that the Ghanaian government disclose details of the agreement with the United States, the number and countries of origin of non-Ghanaian nationals transferred by the United States to Ghana, and treatment of them in Ghana, including their removal to other countries.

 Arbitrary detention has consistently been a human rights concern in Ghana as noted in U.S. State Department reports year after year.
 The forced removals by Ghana are reminiscent of Ghana’s treatment of Burkinabe people in 2023, when it forcibly deported around 1,200 people, mostly women and children, without allowing them to claim asylum.